amarm85/remote-mq-connection-demo/readme.md

 # IBM MQ Remote Queue connection Demo

-#### This is demo application to show how to queue manager can exchange the messages using remote queue connection.
+#### This is demo application to show how two queue managers can exchange the messages using remote queue connection.

-This Demo uses two Queue Managers EARTH (Running on QMS1 docker container) and MOON (Running on QMS2 docker container).
-There are remote MQ and Sender and recvr Channel defination from EARTH to MOON and vise versa.
+This Demo uses two Queue Managers EARTH (Running on MQS1 docker container) and MOON (Running on MQS2 docker container).
+There are remote queue, XMIT Queue, Sender and recvr Channel defination from EARTH to MOON and vise versa.

 ## Requirement
 - Should have docker verion `Docker version 18.03.1-ce, build 9ee9f40` or higher.